Ready to get started?

 A Look At Component Reactivity

-In this lesson, we'll take a look at how we'll approach reactivity within our EdgeJS components using AlpineJS.
+We'll take a look at how we'll approach reactivity within our EdgeJS components using AlpineJS.
 We'll also briefly discuss where the line between EdgeJS and AlpineJS is, in terms of our component state and reactivity.

 Although EdgeJS Components draw inspiration from popular front-end frameworks like Vue and Svelte, it’s important to remember that it’s a back-end rendered template engine and can’t replicate all of the principals of the front-end ecosystem.